datanav/docs/technical/membercare-trello.rst

 =============================
-Membercare to Trello Dataflow
+MemberCare to Trello Dataflow
 =============================

-Generated: 2024-09-11 00:00:01
+Generated: 2024-09-11 07:47:14

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Membercare to Trello.
+This technical document provides a detailed overview of the Sesam Talk data flow from MemberCare to Trello.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Membercare Organizations to Trello Organizations
 ------------------------------------------------